schuang/advanced-python-series/workshop-3/30-numba.md

 ### Type Specialization

-**How it works:**

 - Numba compiles a separate version of the function for each unique combination of input types
-- First call with specific types triggers compilation
+- First call with specific types triggers compilation (at runtime)
 - Subsequent calls with same types use cached compiled version
 - Different type combinations trigger new compilations